Protecting our Endangered Species

 At LANL, there is one area managed as southwestern willow flycatcher habitat under the Habitat Management Plan.

-The Western Yellow-billed Cuckoo is a long distance Neo-tropical migrant.
+The Yellow-billed Cuckoo is a long distance Neo-tropical migrant.
 They are an obligate riparian breeding species and prefer large tracts of uneven aged trees for breeding and foraging.

-The Western Yellow-billed Cuckoo was listed as “threatened” under the Endangered Species Act in 2014.
-At LANL, there are currently no areas of environmental interest managed for the Western Yellow-billed Cuckoo, as there is no suitable habitat within LANL boundaries.
+The Yellow-billed Cuckoo was listed as “threatened” under the Endangered Species Act in 2014.
+At LANL, there are currently no areas of environmental interest managed for the Yellow-billed Cuckoo, as there is no suitable habitat within LANL boundaries.

-The primary threats to Western Yellow-billed Cuckoo are habitat loss and degradation from cattle, development, and compositional change of habitat due to climate change.
+The primary threats to Yellow-billed Cuckoo are habitat loss and degradation from cattle, development, and compositional change of habitat due to climate change.